Chris Phillips: Ottawa Senators

 Phillips had a poor 2010–11 season, as he scored only a goal and nine points, his lowest point total since 1998–99, and had a -35 rating, as Ottawa struggled and failed to qualify for the playoffs for the second time in three seasons.

 Phillips went on to have a much better season in 2011–12 with the Senators.
 He finished the season with 5 goals and 19 points with a plus-minus of +12 during 80 games played.
 His elevated play helped the Senator's back into the Stanley Cup playoffs, though they lost in 7 games to the New York Rangers in the Eastern Conference quarter finals.

 During the 2012–13 NHL lockout, Phillips acted as the Senators' NHLPA team representative and was close to the negotiations.
 He was critical of how the NHL presented their definition of hockey related revenue (HRR), a major issue in the ongoing labour dispute.
 "Basically, they changed the definition, where there would be no accountability in terms of HRR accounting, so they could basically give us whatever number they wanted to", Phillips was quoted as saying.
 Other players such as Josh Gorges and Brian Gionta shared Phillips' view.
 Phillips accused the NHL of "dirty tricks" which were hindering negotiations.

 On March 5, 2014, Phillips signed a two-year contract extension worth $2.5 million with the Ottawa Senators.

 On February 5, 2015, Phillips played in his 1,179th career game as a member of the Ottawa Senators.
 This marked a new franchise record, previously held by former team captain Daniel Alfredsson, for most games played for the club.

 In the summer of 2015, while attempting to return to hockey, Phillips suffered a crack in a disc in his back, rendering him unable to participate in the Ottawa Senators training camp.
 He subsequently missed the entire 2015–16 season, and announced his retirement on May 26, 2016.
 His 1293 regular season and playoff games with the club makes him the longest serving player in franchise history.
 On October 5, 2019, the Senators announced that Phillips would have his jersey number (#4) retired by the team on February 18 of the upcoming season.
-He will be the second player to have their jersey retired by the franchise, the other being Daniel Alfredsson.
+He is the second player to have their jersey retired by the franchise, the other being Daniel Alfredsson.